- HIGH IMPORTANCE! Passport

 No visa is required if you have a passport from an APPROVED country and are staying less than 90 days.
 If you have other plans or have a non-US passport, please visit the Israeli Embassy webiste.

 Bring a clear photocopy of your passport in case you lose it.
+Or take a photo of it with your phone.
 This will help in procuring a new one.

 2. Traveler's and Health Insurance